 What is the difficulty level of the Amer Fort Heritage Water Walk?

-The water walk can be undertaken by any fit person.
-It involves walking and taking the flight of steps throughout the fort area.
-The Amer Heritage Water Walk can be modified to suit the groups’ requirements by the organizer.
+The water walk can be undertaken by a fit person.
+It might not be suitable for people with disabilities or walking issues.
+The route is not wheelchair accessible since it involves walking and taking the flight of steps throughout the fort area.

 Things to carry with you for the Amer Fort Heritage Water Walk

-Good walking shoes, drinking water, camera, notepad, and pen if you like taking notes.
-The walk is best enjoyed with uninterrupted attention.
+Good walking shoes, drinking water, a camera, a notepad, and a pen if you like taking notes.
+Ensure you have your smartphone charged if you like clicking lots of pictures and videos.

 If you enjoyed reading this post, don’t forget to share it on your social media.